 Most doctors prefer to wait until after a woman's breasts are fully developed — around 18 or 19 years of age - before performing this procedure.

 For some women a cosmetic breast lift, not a breast reduction, is all that is needed to improve their breast shape and appearance.
+Realistic surgical goals are determined based on your desired outcome during a pre-operative consultation.

 Women who plan to breastfeed after breast reduction surgery may produce less milk.
 Changes in the breasts during pregnancy or as a result of weight fluctuations can alter the results of a previous breast reduction surgery.